Tableau helps you see, understand and protect your data.

 TABLEAU PRODUCTS AND THE GENERAL DATA PROTECTION REGULATION

-Tableau users subject to EEA regulations need to be aware of their GDPR obligations.
+Tableau users subject to privacy regulations need to be aware of their obligations.
 Download our whitepaper to understand the ways Tableau products can help you meet your obligations.

 The GDPR restricts the export of personal data to countries outside the EU and the European Economic Area (EEA) unless certain controls are in place.
 Tableau gives its customers assurances that personal data will be transferred and processed in compliance with EU data protection law in multiple ways.